mrisrijgd1/task6/README.md

 # Introduction
 This task is from Google Code-In.
-Here you learn how to
+Here you learn to use the simple Cranlogs API to obtain something.

 # Requirements
 - R